jaydenc3399/sep10-freedom-project/blog/entry03.md

 ---

 ## Engineering Design Process
-As of right now I am still in fourth step planning the most promising solution because I am finalizing all the ideas and trying to find out which innovation from my ideas that I am going to choose.
+As of right now I am still in fourth step planning the most promising solution because I jsut finished with the third step which was brainstroming solutions.
+Now I am finalizing all the ideas and trying to find out which future innovations from my ideas that I am going to choose.
 And the idea that would be most benifcial to the sports world and help to improve the game of sports.
+The ideas that I have thought of for future innovations was putting and incoperating Ai into the field of sports.
+Things like holograms, drones, and basically improving and using devices that have not been used yet in the world.

 ## Skills
 ---